 Your network performance is crucial to the performance of your hosted voice deployment.
 Often forgotten about, the state of your network plays a fundamental part in your hosted voice performance.

-The last thing any IT Manager wants is for a new hosted voice solution to be implemented – only to be forever resolving quality issues that occur in the background.
+The last thing any IT Manager wants is for a new hosted voice solution to be implemented – only to be forever resolving quality issues.

-When preparing for a hosted voice deployment, guarantee the quality of your performance by taking note of these network concerns ahead of time.
+When preparing for a hosted voice deployment, guarantee the quality of your voice calls by taking note of these network concerns ahead of time.

 Latency cannot be completely removed.
 It will always take an amount of time to transfer speech from real time to the other end of the phone.
 When the round trip latency goes above about 250ms, it becomes noticeable on a phone call.
 This is usually where you experience people speaking at the same time or waiting for longer than necessary to ensure all speech has made it through.
 This both unproductive and a poor representation of your business.